Purple227/purple227/README.md

-I’m an experienced programmer and committed to maintaining cutting-edge technical skills and up to date with industry knowledge.
-Experience with the Web Development, Mobile App and DevOps.Can lead, self-manage, and collaborate in a team setting.
+I’m an experienced programmer and committed to maintaining cutting-edge technical skills and up to date with industry knowledge and experience in Web Development.Can lead, self-manage, and collaborate in a team setting.

 ## Contact Information